lee212/simpleazure/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Simple Azure - python library for Windows Azure
+Simple Azure - Python library for Windows Azure
 ================================================

 Simple Azure is a python library for Windows Azure.